 When a hepatitis C (hep C) infection is brand new, the human body has not yet gathered antibodies to fight that infection.
 This means that, if the test is performed too early, an ELISA test will give a negative result, because there are not yet enough antibodies present - not because there is no hep C virus.

 Unfortunately, many receive a negative result and choose not to get tested for a long period of time, continuing to carry the virus (and possibly transmit it to others) without realizing it.

 In addition, some bodies can be so immunocompromised (due to low immune systems or the presence of other illnesses) that their bodies may not be able to make enough antibodies to provide a positive ELISA test.

-How do I know if I should trust the results of my test?
+How do I know if I should trust my test results?